-The heading "Other commitments granted" mainly records the commitments relating to buy/sell backs and lending of deposits in the amount of 1,389,970 thousand euros at 31 December 2019 (46,343 thousand euros at 31 December 2018).
+Moreover, financial guarantees and commitments are recorded in the amount of 62,804 thousand euros at 31 December 2019 (70,397 thousand euros at 31 December 2018).

-The fee and commission income from these financial guarantees is recognized under "Fee and Commission Income" in the consolidated income statement on an accrual basis (see Note 31).
+The commission income from these financial guarantees is recognized under "Commission Income" in the consolidated income statement on an accrual basis (see Note 32).

-The provisions made to cater for the financial guarantees provided, which were calculated using criteria similar to those applied in the calculation of the impairment of financial assets measured at amortized cost, of which amounted to EUR 303 thousand at 31 December 2019 (31 December 2018: EUR 274 thousand), were recognized under "Provisions - Commitments and guarantees granted" in the consolidated balance sheet (see Note 16).
+The provisions made to cater for the financial guarantees provided, which were calculated using criteria similar to those applied in the calculation of the impairment of financial assets measured at amortized cost, of which amounted to EUR 303 thousand at 31 December 2019 (31 December 2018: EUR 274 thousand), were recognized under "Provisions - Provisions for Contingent Liabilities and Commitments" in the consolidated balance sheet (see Note 17).

-Note 22 contains disclosures relating to the credit risk assumed by the Group in connection with such financial guarantees provided and contingent commitments made.
+Note 23 contains disclosures relating to the credit risk assumed by the Group in connection with such financial guarantees provided and contingent commitments made.